What is an Air Gap vs. Non-Air Gap RO Faucet?

 The main difference between an air-gap and non-air gap faucet is that a non-air gap faucet does not have a physical siphon break from the Reverse Osmosis (RO) system itself and the sink drain.

-Another option, is to install an RO system like the Microline TFC-400-ESP.
-Out of the box, the system comes with an airgap and non-airgap faucet connection set-up.
+You might consider installing the Microline TFC-400-ESP.
+The RO drinking water system comes with an airgap and non-airgap faucet connection set-up.

 Air Gap vs. Non air-gap RO faucets